 Hell rages around us while we are yet unaware.
 Still, Heaven is abounding amidst us.
 We are oblivious without being tapped into the spiritual realm.
 Sometimes we seem to ignore it on purpose.
 Might I add, most come to a point in life where they know a higher power exists.
 I like to call it an identity crisis or rather an identity discovery, depending on where it leads you.
 Ask God to show you WHO He is, I can guarantee He will in His timing.
 What we know of God, determines how far we walk with Him.
 Sometimes we leave Him behind.
 Don’t mistake that for God leaving you because a good Father never does that!

 I’m not here to say that I understand God from bottom to top.
-But, I know enough about His nature to know that the bad isn’t of Him at all.
+But, I know enough about His nature to know that bad isn’t an aspect of Him at all.
 James 1:17 is solid proof of that, “Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, neither shadow of turning.”A Good Father never harms His child.